John Paul II Center for Interreligious Dialogue: Programs

-The Center operates under the auspices of the Ecumenical Section in the Faculty of Theology, but serves as a resource for all faculty, students and guests of the university on interreligious issues and subjects.
+The Center operated under the auspices of the Ecumenical Section in the Faculty of Theology, but serves as a resource for all faculty, students and guests of the university on interreligious issues and subjects.
 The Center provides support for the visiting faculty and students in its various programs, which include the following.

 Russell Berrie Fellowship in Interreligious Studies

-The Russell Berrie Fellowship in Interreligious Studies is designed to provide current and future religious leadership with a comprehensive understanding of and dedication to interreligious ideas, issues, and concerns.
+The Russell Berrie Fellowship in Interreligious Studies was designed to provide current and future religious leadership with a comprehensive understanding of and dedication to interreligious ideas, issues, and concerns.
 The Fellowship invites religious leaders – whether ordained, religious, or lay – to spend a year in Rome studying at the Angelicum for a Certificate in Interreligious Studies, participate in a seminar and study tour in Israel, and in a number of specialized courses and extracurricular activities.

-The Fellowship is the only “full-ride” scholarship available for most students at the pontifical universities in Rome, as it covers tuition, room and board, books and travel expenses.
+The Fellowship was the only “full-ride” scholarship available for most students at the pontifical universities in Rome, as it covers tuition, room and board, books and travel expenses.

-As of the 2020-2021 academic year, thirteen cohorts of Fellows have been admitted to the program, which began with the 2008-2009 academic year.
-There have been 110 Fellows from 37 countries and all six inhabited continents.
-The Fellows’ nationalities have included: Australia, Bangladesh, Benin, Bolivia, Bosnia, Cameroon, Canada, Chile, Croatia, Dominican Republic, Gambia, Ghana, Greece, Hong Kong, Hungary, India, Indonesia, Ireland, Italy, Kenya, Malaysia, Mexico, Myanmar, Nigeria, Pakistan, Papua New Guinea, Philippines, Poland, Romania, Rwanda, Slovakia, Sri Lanka, UK, Ukraine, Vietnam, USA, and Zimbabwe."

 Seminar and study tour in the Holy Land

 “Jerusalem and Judaism: Identity and Challenges” is the study tour in which the Russell Berrie Fellows participate as a part of their program.
-The three major components of include the academic seminar organized and staffed by the Shalom Hartman Institute in Jerusalem, the pilgrimage to Jewish and Christian holy land around Jerusalem and in the Galilee, and a series of cultural meetings and programs with local leaders.
+The three major components of include the academic seminar organized and staffed by the Shalom Hartman Institute in Jerusalem, the pilgrimage to Jewish and Christian Holy Land around Jerusalem and in the Galilee, and a series of cultural meetings and programs with local leaders.
 The study tour generally has taken place between semesters, in February.